jabekengineer/practice/risc-v/README.md

 Open in WSL then F1 > Open folder in dev container `risc-v`.

-from /workspaces/practice/risc-v# make clean && make && make run NAME=hello
+from /workspaces/practice/risc-v# make clean && make && make test CONCEPT=load

 ctrl+a + x to exit running qemu.